I stood up to Santander’s racial discrimination.

 How it responded will amaze you!

 I tried to reason with Santander privately with a view to resolving the situation quietly and amicably.
 I lodged numerous grievances and appeals.
-But, Santander just dragged its feet for months on end, making me use up my time, energy and money, and causing me hardship and distress.
+But, Santander just dragged its feet for months on end, causing me to use up my time, energy and money, and causing me to suffer hardship and distress.
 When it eventually responded, it fobbed me off with wholly unsatisfactory justifications for its actions.
-In the end, it arrogantly denied all wrongdoings, considered the matter sorted and closed, and sent me packing to live with the negative consequences of its actions.
-It was the party with the power, and it had taken the advantage and done what it had the power to do: served its own interests by deciding arbitarily what was right and what was wrong.
-There was only one option remaining now to try to achieve justice and save my career.
-That was to escalate the matter to our public courts; they the ultimate power and authority on such matters, and are independent.
+In the end, it arrogantly denied all wrongdoings, considered the matter sorted and closed properly, and sent me packing to live with the negative consequences of its actions.

 Santander brought 7 of the Directors and Heads (each holding a position that calls for an impecable level of personal integrity) to court to testify for it.
 Santander argued that it had done nothing wrong whatsoever.
-To the contrary, our courts unanimously clarified that it had indeed committed wrongs and broken race discrimination laws.
-They said the poor job-performance record it had given me and its subsequent act of throwing me out of my job were unjust and racially motivated.
-They also clarified that it had breached its written employment contract with me by under-paying me wages amounting to thousands of pounds.
+To the contrary, after examining the evidence, our courts clarified unanimously that Santander had indeed committed wrongs and broken race discrimination laws.
+They said the false, poor job-performance record it had given me and its subsequent act of throwing me out of my job were unjust and racially motivated.
+They also clarified that it had breached its own written employment contract with me by under-paying me wages amounting to thousands of pounds.

 Court Judgements About Santander Staff